vfarcic/devops26/manuscript/17-progressive-delivery.md

     get pods
 ```

-Assuming that sufficient time passed, the output should be as follows state that `no resources` were `found` in the namespace, unless you have other applications there.
+Assuming that sufficient time passed, the output should state that `no resources` were `found` in the Namespace, unless you have other applications there.
 The application is now gone.
 If we ignore other resources and focus only on Pods, it seems like the application is wiped out completely.
 That is true in terms that nothing application-specific is running.
 All that's left are a few Knative definitions and the common resources used for all applications (not specific to *jx-progressive*).

 I> If you still see the *jx-progressive* Pod, all I can say is that you are impatient and you did not wait long enough.
 If that's what happened, wait for a while longer and repeat the `get pods` command.